 The implementation continuums are not intended to be evaluative or dictate specific activities or tools, but rather help educators identify where they currently fall along their journey.
 (Remember: The most helpful aspect of the implementation continuums is not checking off items, but the conversations and reflections which result from their use.)
-Additional resources, quick wins for the classroom, and specific connections to existing MDE supports are provided along the continuum.
+Additional resources, activities to try in the classroom, and specific connections to existing MDE supports are provided with the continuums.